Don Q, Son of Zorro: Plot

 Although penniless, Don Fabrique has designs on succeeding in society.
 He glues together a discarded invitation to the Archduke's Grand Ball, and crashes the party.
 At the ball, Cesar and Sebastian sit on either side of Dolores, both seeming frustrated in their efforts to woo her.
 The Archduke summons her to him.
 When Cesar sees the Archduke caress Dolores's cheek, Cesar becomes jealous and goes to confront him.
 But the Archduke assures him that he is working in Cesar's favor, and proves it by dragging Sebastian to another room to play cards while Cesar and Dolores dance together.
-Cesar pulls Dolores to a balcony for ardent lovemaking.
+Cesar pulls Dolores to a balcony for ardent sex.
 Fabrique sees them; when the pair are interrupted by Dolores's father, General de Muro, who recognizes Cesar and is ready to give his blessing, Fabrique believes they are about to be betrothed.

 In the card room, the Archduke declares that Sebastian is as unlucky at cards as he is in love.
 Fabrique tiptoes in and tells the Archduke that he saw Cesar and Dolores kissing: surely they will be married now.
 The Archduke summons Cesar to congratulate him, to the horror of Sebastian.
 When he enters, Cesar is offended at the impropriety of this news, and learns that the source was Fabrique.
 Such bad manners should not go unpunished.
 He informs the Archduke that someone here doesn't belong, and asks if he should remove him.
 Archduke Paul nods, and Cesar pulls Fabrique out of the room by tugging his nose.

 The Archduke continues to taunt Sebastian, a foolish move when Sebastian, enraged by jealousy, pulls his sword and stabs the Archduke before he realizes what he has done.
 He hides when Cesar, hearing something, enters, then strikes Cesar unconscious.
 He frames him for the Archduke's murder, then casually leaves.
 With his last dying energy, the Archduke pulls a playing card off the table and writes on it: "Sebastian assassinated me.
 Archduke Paul".